WANdisco/wandisco-documentation/docs/quickstarts/preparation/get-started.md

 ## Pre-configured environments

-Learn how to use WANdisco Fusion via pre-configured environments through the use of [Docker](https://docs.docker.com/).
+Learn how to migrate and replicate data with WANdisco Fusion and [Docker](https://docs.docker.com/) in pre-configured environments.

-We offer step-by-step instructions to help you migrate/replicate data between different storages.

 ## Manage existing deployments